rumezaa/Blu3Whale/README.md

-Python based GUI - Kivy, along with natural langauge processing implementation, an extetive recipe search interface using the mealDB api and much more!
+Python based GUI - Kivy, along with natural langauge processing implementation, an extensive recipe search interface using the mealDB api and much more!